Lapis Re:Lights

 Lapis Re:Lights (ラピスリライツ ～この世界のアイドルは魔法が使える～, Rapisu Riraitsu: Kono Sekai no Idol wa Mahō ga Tsukaeru), stylized as Lapis Re:LiGHTs, is a Japanese multimedia franchise created by KLab and Kadokawa Corporation.
 It features a scenario written by Hajime Asano and character designs by U35.
 It includes a smartphone game for Android and iOS devices, a manga adaptation by Hirochi and Shingo Nagai, novels, music releases, and live events.
 An anime television series by Yokohama Animation Laboratory aired from July to September 2020.

+Plot

+Tiara is a young princess who dreams of becoming a witch.
+As a result, she decides to enroll at Flora Girls Academy, a prestigious magic school.
+Once she arrives there, Tiara reunites with her childhood friend Rosetta, who is also attending the school, and befriends three other students named Lavie, Ashley, and Lynette.
+Due to their test score, they are given the rank of Lapis.
+Facing expulsion if they fail, the group will try to avoid this by becoming idols while they learn how to use magic.